JOSUAMK/JOSUAMK.github.io/README.md

 ### **Electronic Health Records (EHRs)**
 ![EHRS](https://user-images.githubusercontent.com/115988363/216811944-60535171-1e37-4d03-803a-bab49d5b5c29.jpg)
+(Figure 1)

+Source: Jaret, P. (2018, August 21).
+Electronic health records: What will it take to make them work?
+AAMC.
+Retrieved January 17, 2023, from https://www.aamc.org/news-insights/electronic-health-records-what-will-it-take-make-them-work

 Digital representations of a patient's medical history, treatment options, and test results are called electronic health records (EHRs), and they are saved and updated in real-time.
 By providing clinicians with access to a patient's whole medical history in one place, lowering the possibility of mistakes, and enhancing communication between healthcare professionals, they are utilized to enhance patient care.
+As shown in figure 1.

 ### **Computer-Assisted Surgery (CAS)**
 ![Robotic-surgery](https://user-images.githubusercontent.com/115988363/216811773-2bd82544-5371-48ab-8c2c-0e3703d049ac.jpg)

+(Figure 2)

+Source: Editorial.
+(2022, September 6).
+Robotic surgery vs. Computer-Assisted Surgery (CAS).
+RoboticsBiz.
+Retrieved January 17, 2023, from https://roboticsbiz.com/robotic-surgery-vs-computer-assisted-surgery-cas/

 Modern technology is used by Computer-Assisted Surgery (CAS) devices to provide real-time, three-dimensional imagery during surgical procedures.
+As shown in figure 2.
 These tools support surgeons in difficult surgery planning and execution with better accuracy and precision, lowering risk of complications and enhancing patient outcomes—for example, the use in surgery of R-one that is used to treat coronary and peripheral artery diseases and strokes.
+As shown in figure 3.

 ![R-one](https://user-images.githubusercontent.com/115988363/216813551-8631353d-4761-4a6e-bdea-686a6bd6f99b.jpg)

+(Figure 3)

+Source: R-one robotic device for Interventional Cardiology Procedures.
+Medical Device Network.
+(2019, March 15).
+Retrieved January 17, 2023, from https://www.medicaldevice-network.com/projects/r-one-robotic-device/

 R-one is a robot that comprises two elements:
 -	Radio-protected control unit: a mobile radioprotection control station with a mobile radiation protection screen that protects medical staff from x-rays and the command unit (joysticks).
 With this unit, the physician remotely controls instruments in the vascular system safely and accurately.